lee0c/lee0c.github.io/pages/guestbook.md

 guestbook entries are manually added and moderated :)

-if the embed below is not working for you, you can [open the guestbook form in a new tab](https://airtable.com/app1YuM4uE4sRTYgh/pag4JzOylrLoLy4AS/form){:target="_blank"}
+if the embed below is not working for you, you can [open the guestbook form in a new tab](https://airtable.com/app1YuM4uE4sRTYgh/pag4JzOylrLoLy4AS/form){:target="_blank"} or just [contact me any way you want](/contact) with your desired message

+yeah, i wish i could make this support dark mode too :(

 <iframe class="airtable-embed" src="https://airtable.com/embed/app1YuM4uE4sRTYgh/pag4JzOylrLoLy4AS/form" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

+[jay](jaygrant.us){:target="_blank"} on <time datetime="2024-09-06">6 September 2024</time>
+> EGG

+pqqq on <time datetime="2024-09-06">6 September 2024</time>
+> Hello from Fedi!
+Your site is absolutely wonderful, and I love that you're adding a guestbook, too!!

 Morgan on <time datetime="2024-09-06">6 September 2024</time>
 > You make good art and good takes on gender 💜